Does Pet Insurance Cover Ear Infections?

 Do You Need Ear Infection Coverage?

-Most pet insurance companies include ear infection coverage in their base policies, provided the condition develops after the waiting periods end.
-Whether you need pet insurance that covers ear infections depends on your pet's breed, age, medical history and your financial situation.
+Most pet insurance companies include ear infection coverage in their basic plans, as long as the condition develops after the waiting period.
+Deciding whether to get pet insurance with ear infection coverage depends on your pet’s breed, age, medical history and your budget.

 1. 1